nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 #### 5.7.1 Additional ID-card configuration options

 It should be noted that the default configuration is set up so that the authentication certificate is requested on the root of the application.
-This means that the session does not get renegotiated until the user has closed the browser tab or navigated to a different webpage.
-If they do not do so, the session will still contain the client certificate for a time and make it possible to log in again without having the ID-card in the reader (hence why the system shows a message asking the user to close the browser window after logging out).
+This means that the session does not get terminated until the user has closed the browser tab or navigated to a different webpage.
+If they do not do so, it might be possible to log in again without having the ID-card in the reader (hence why the system shows a message asking the user to close the browser window after logging out).
 If this behaviour is not appropriate for your use-case, it is possible to configure the `apache2` proxy in such a way that the certificate request and renegotiation happens as a result of the ID-card login action itself.
 To do this, please follow these steps:

 * Open the `apache2` configuration file located at `/etc/apache2/sites-enabled/ssl.conf` with your preferred text editor.